verasolo1/Nmap-Cheatsheet/README.md

 |   -T3    | Default                         |
 |   -T4    | Aggresive.
 Fast and reliable    |
 |   -T5    | Insane.
 Not accurate in results |
-### To give up on an non-responding target while host discovering (You might lose an up host)
+### To give up on a non-responding target while the host discovering (You might lose an up host)
 #### Example:
 ```bash
 nmap --host-timeout <time> 10.0.2.0/24